rajp33/RecipeSearch/README.md

 ### TODO Please edit the following information in your assignment

 - Name(s):
-- How many hours did it take you to complete this lab?
-- Did you collaborate with any other students/TAs/Professors?
 - Did you use any external resources?
 (Cite them below)
   - tbd
   - tbd